 To access the Flat Rate settings page; click on the link Flat Rate that has been set in Shipping Zones under Shipping Method.
 Here, the Flat Rate can be set for each zone that was chosen.
 There are various text boxes in this page like:

-- Method Title: This will, by default, appear as Flat Rate.
-Otherwise, enter Flat Rate in the corresponding box.
+The method title will, by default, appear as Flat Rate otherwise, enter Flat Rate in the corresponding box.
 This will reflect in the Cart/Checkout page of the store under Shipping Options.

 - Taxable: This option specifies that the flat rate shipping for that particular zone is taxable.
 Taxes include Sales tax, Value Added Taxes, etc. which can be set in the Tax tab under WooCommerce > Settings

 - None: This option specifies that the Shipping costs will not include taxes.

 In this case, you need to enter the cost that needs to be set for the normal products going to be shipped to a particular shipping zone, excluding taxes.
 Alternatively, enter the sum of the costs for different items together.
 There are three placeholders which can be alternately entered here:

 - [qty] for the number of items

 - [cost] for the total cost of items

 - [fee percent = “10” min_fee = “20” max_fee = “”] for percentage based fees

 These costs can optionally be added based on the costs you wish to specify for the different product shipping classes you have created.
 This section will appear only if you have configured different product shipping classes in the store.